Do You Pee More When Losing Weight? Correlation Explained

 Table of Contents

-If you’ve started a weight loss program that includes diet modifications and an exercise plan, you will slowly begin to take notice of the changes that happen in your body.
-Aside from the physical changes that occur, you might find yourself going to the bathroom more frequently and wondering if losing weight makes you pee a lot.
+If you’ve started a weight-loss program that includes diet modifications and an exercise plan, you will slowly begin to notice the changes that happen in your body.
+Aside from the physical ones, you might find yourself going to the bathroom more frequently and wondering if losing weight makes you pee a lot.

 On the other hand, some believe that peeing can make you lose weight.
 Just like the notion that throwing up can cause weight loss, this belief can also lead people to seek unhealthy shortcuts to losing weight.
 A few examples are the misuse of substances like diuretics.

-It’s always important to dig deep in order to find out if these claims have any scientific evidence to back them up.
+It’s always important to dig deep to determine whether these claims have any scientific evidence to support them.

 In today’s post, we will be answering the question, “Do you pee more when losing weight?” and we will also explain whether you can lose weight by urinating more often.